Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

-In the following theorem we derive the asymptotic distribution of $\rhsc$ under the local alternatives \eqref{eq:twosamsmooth} and \eqref{eq:twosamcont} described above.
-In addition to providing precise expressions for the asymptotic local power, this result will be key in deriving bounds on the ARE of $\rhsc$ with respect to Hotelling $T^2$ test in Section \ref{sec:arehotelling} below.
+for some $\bh\neq \bzr$.
+It is worth noting that under these contiguous alternatives, no test can be consistent, that is, no test can have power converging to $1$ (see~\cref{sec:lowerbound}; cf.~\cite[Theorem 5.4]{shi2020rate}).
+Therefore it is interesting to look at the power curves of tests along such contiguous alternatives as a way to draw direct non-trivial comparisons between them.
+In the following theorem we derive the asymptotic distribution of $\rhsc$ under the local alternatives \eqref{eq:twosamsmooth}.
+In addition to providing precise expressions for the asymptotic local power, this result will be key in deriving bounds on the ARE of $\rhsc$ with respect to Hotelling $T^2$ test in Section \ref{sec:arehotelling} below. \begin{theorem}[Asymptotics under local alternatives] Suppose the condition in \eqref{eq:empgrid},~\eqref{eq:nullrhas} and assumption {\em\ref{assumption3}} hold.
+Recall that $\boldsymbol{\eta}(\cdot, \bt) = \frac{\nabla_{\bt} f(\cdot|\bt)}{f(\cdot|\bt)}$.
+Then in the usual asymptotic regime~\eqref{eq:usual}, under $\mathrm{H}_1$ from~\eqref{eq:twosamsmooth} and with $\boldsymbol{G}\sim\mathcal{N}(\bzr,\bm I_d)$, we have: